Nature – Jersey National Park

 Its southerly location gives Jersey a more temperate climate than the majority of the British Isles, resulting in an abundance of rare and exciting plants and wildlife.
-The States of Jersey have designated a large area close to The Atlantic Hotel, known as Les Mielles, as a protected conservation area.
+The States of Jersey have designated a large area close to The Atlantic Hotel, known as Les Mielles, as a protected conservation area and is part of Jersey National Park.

 Spring sees the emergence of bluebells, primrose and stitchwort, as well as daffodils, dwarf pansies and camellias.
 Wheaters and sand martins arrive, and are followed by pied flycatchers, redstarts and yellow wagtails.